How to be a Proverbs 31 woman in a Victoria's Secret World. #2

 I’m going to share a secret with you . . . in order to make something great of yourself, you have to work.

 I am not afraid of work.
 I come from an entrepreneurial family.
-My grandfather owned his own business making artificial arms and legs which he passed onto my dad who is still working at the business.
-My mother owned a hair salon for many years.
+My grandfather owned his own business making artificial arms and legs which he passed onto my dad who worked the business until the Lord took him home.
+My mother owned a hair salon for many years, and is now running the company my father left behind.
 I know what work looks like.

 I know that if I am going to get anywhere in life, I have to work.
 End of story.